-Summer Thai Salad with Cellophane Noodles, Red Cabbage Mango & Tangy Dressing
+Summer Thai Salad with Cellophane Noodles, Red Cabbage Mango & Tangy Dressing.
+Incredibly flavorful, easy to make and super healthy.

 If you are a Thai food lover like me then this is recipe for you!
 However, to be exact, this recipe is only Thai inspired and not authentic Thai, because it’s my own creation.
 Nevertheless, the flavour is very close to traditional Thai food and if you try it, I am sure you will agree.